Gillian Anderson Naked In Celebrating International Women’s Day, Shares Stories Behind Her Scars And Markings

 At the time, the photo was put up as a 70-foot billboard over Penn Station during the entirety of the New York Fashion Week in February.

-Now, another version of Gillian Anderson’s naked image was featured in PETA website to celebrate the International Women’s Day, accompanied by an interesting story written by the actress herself.
+Now, another version of Gillian Anderson’s naked image was featured on the PETA website to celebrate International Women’s Day, accompanied by an interesting story written by the actress herself.

 “This is me.
 Naked.
 See that scar?
 Three children came out of there,” the article read.

-She also pointed out that the “P” tattoo on her lower belly represents “Piper,” her eldest and only daughter, and that it covers another scar: one from an ectopic pregnancy.
+She also pointed out that the “P” tattoo on her lower belly represents “Piper,” her eldest and only daughter, and that it covers a scar, one from an ectopic pregnancy.

 “That’s for Piper, my eldest—a tattoo to cover another scar from an ectopic pregnancy.
 That’s part of the story written on my body.”

-She went on reveal that even though the camera’s lens cannot capture it, she have minute scars on her knees from when she knelt on a shard of glass while shooting A Streetcar Named Desire in London.
+She went on reveal that even though the camera’s lens cannot capture it, she has minute scars on her knees from when she knelt on a shard of glass while shooting A Streetcar Named Desire in London.
 Gillian also proudly revealed that she had flaws in her body and that using her body to express her support for an advocacy is her right and choice.

 “My nakedness also makes a bigger statement.
 As an actor who is usually unusually modest, suddenly I find myself concerned that modern feminism has too many people confusing sexy with sexist,” she said.